Hautaklyttn/progDocs/docs/articles/python.md

 **Special Object Functions**
 In order to enable consistent usage across all of the different objects in Python, they all utilize the same special methods denoted with two underscores on either side `__func__`.
 Overriding these objects in your own implementations can lead to neat and concise code for complex functions.
 They can be overriden by defining the `__func__(self, [args])` function within an object.
 These functions are often refered to as **"magic" functions**.

+The first thing to know about *special object functions* is that they are meant to be called by the Python interpreter, and not by you.
+You don’t write `my_object.__len__()`.
+You write `len(my_object)` and, if `my_object` is an instance of a user-defined class, then Python calls the `__len__` instance method you implemented.

+More often than not, the special method call is implicit.
+For example, the statement `for i in x:` actually causes the invocation of `iter(x)`, which in turn may call `x.__iter__()` if that is available.

+Normally, your code should not have many direct calls to special methods.
+Unless you are doing a lot of metaprogramming, you should be implementing special methods more often than invoking them explicitly.
+The only special method that is frequently called by user code directly is `__init__`, to invoke the initializer of the superclass in your own `__init__` implementation.

+If you need to invoke a special method, it is usually better to call the related built-in function (e.g. `len`, `iter`, `str`, etc).
+These built-ins call the corresponding special method, but often provide other services and — for built-in types — are faster than method calls.

 |Attribute|Built-In Accessor|Description|
 |:---|:---|:---|
 |`__new__`|N/A|Called when creating a new instance of an object|